When City Treated Water Isn’t Good Enough

-Chlorine, chloramine, and other organics are also known to dry out skin and hair as well as rubber seals found in water-using appliances.
-However, because it is necessary to kill off bacteria and other contaminants during distribution, it remains in the water upon arrival to your home.
+Chlorine, chloramine, and other organics are also known to dry out skin and hair, as well as rubber seals found in water-using appliances.
+However, because it is necessary to kill off bacteria and other contaminants during distribution, it remains in the water upon arrival at your home.

 City Water Often Equals Hard Water